-In fiscal 2016, the Company has adopted an incentive compensation clawback policy which applies to all executive officers and certain members of senior management of the Company.
+The Company has an incentive compensation clawback policy which applies to all executive officers and certain members of senior Management of the Company.
+A copy of the Company's Incentive Compensation Clawback Policy can be found on the Company's website at www.saputo.com.
 Under this policy, the Board may, after considering the Corporate Governance and HR Committee's recommendation, in its entire discretion and to the extent that it is in the best interest of the Company to do so, require the reimbursement of the overcompensation amounts of annual and long-term incentive compensation awarded, granted or paid to such individuals if (i) he/she was engaged in gross negligence, intentional misconduct or fraud which caused or significantly contributed to an accounting restatement of the financial statements of the Company and (ii) the individual received incentive compensation that would have been lower than the amount actually received if the incentive compensation had been computed or received in accordance with the restated financial results.